mhweber/AWRA_GIS_R_Workshop/_posts/2018-04-22-04-Spatial-Data-In-R-sp.md

 Some drawbacks to using R for GIS work

-- R not as good for interactive use as desktop GIS applications like ArcGIS or QGIS (i.e.  editing features, panning,zooming)
+- R not as good for interactive use as desktop GIS applications like ArcGIS or QGIS (i.e.  editing features, panning, zooming)
+- Limited vector data format support by most spatial packages and no on-the-fly data conversion between formats
+- Explicit coordinate system handling by the user, no on-the-fly projection support
+- In memory analysis does not scale well with large GIS vector and tabular data
 - Steep learning curve
 - Up to you to find packages to do what you need - help not always great